northeast-kansas-library-system/next/source/usergroup/ug.20210902.rst

     - Is the current timeline working for everyone?

 #.
 Changes to all outgoing e-mail
+    - We will be updating the IP address of Koha's outgoing e-mail server soon
+    - This should lead to fewer bouncbacks

 #.
 Next Search Catalog upgrade in November/December of 2021
     - Link to upgrade notes :ref:`Koha 21.05 - Upgrade in November/December 2021`